THE GREEK LOVE STORIES OF IHARA SAIKAKU

 4. The Sickbed No Medicine Could Cure (Mathers: All Comrade-Lovers die by Hara-kiri)

 At Asakusa in 1640, Mokawa Uneme, a young man of 17, falls sick with love for 15-year-old beauty Itami Ukyō, serving in the same household, who hears about it and accept him as his lover.
 Shuzen, a samurai also in love with Ukyō woos him clumsily and is rejected rather derisively.
-Shuzen plans to kill him, but Ukyō kills him when they fight.
+Shuzen plans to kill him, but instead Ukyō kills him when they fight.
 Ukyō commits ritual suicide bravely on their lord’s orders and is promptly followed by Uneme (summoned back by a go-between) and others overcome with grief.

 5. He Fell in Love When the Mountain Rose Was in Bloom (Mathers: A Samurai becomes a Beggar through his Love for a Page)